ChrisDuffley/stationPlaylist/readme.md

 * Removed standalone add-on update check feature, including update check command from SPL Assistant (Control+Shift+U) and add-on update check options from add-on settings.
 Add-on update check is now performed by Add-on Updater.

+## Version 19.01.1

+* NVDA will no longer announce "monitoring library scan" after closing Studio in some situations.

 ## Version 19.01/18.09.6-LTS

 * NVDA 2018.4 or later is required.